How To Clean And Maintain Your Espresso Grinder For Optimal Bean Grinding

 While some beans are naturally oily and suitable for espresso grinding, it’s essential to avoid grinding overly oily or flavored beans in your grinder.
 Excess oils from these beans can accumulate and create blockages, leading to inconsistent grinds and potential damage to your grinder.
 Reserve flavored or extremely oily beans for alternative brewing methods that are less likely to clog.

-See also How To Use Espresso Beans In Baking And Desserts?
+See also How To Choose Espresso Beans For An Espresso-based Milk Beverage?

 Clean the chute and burrs regularly to prevent build-up